ben-manes/gradle-versions-plugin/CONTRIBUTING.md

 For maintainers.
-Releases are published to the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/io.github.ben-manes.versions) by the [deploy workflow](.github/workflows/deploy.yml), which builds the release tag and then runs `publishPlugins` against it.
-It runs when a release is created, and on manual dispatch.
+Releases are published to the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/io.github.ben-manes.versions) by the [deploy workflow](.github/workflows/deploy.yml).
+Dispatching it at a tag is the whole release: it builds that tag, runs `publishPlugins` against it, waits for the portal to serve the new version, and only then publishes the drafted release.
+Each step gates the one after it, so a failure stops short of notifying watchers.

 Prerequisites: